Parental alienation: Mexico

 In the former Federal District of Mexico, an area that is officially equivalent to Mexico City, 323 Septimus of the Civil Code prohibited a family member from transforming the conscience of a minor so as to prevent, hinder or interfere with the minor's relationship with one of the minor's parents.
 If a court found that such acts had occurred and were of mild or moderate nature, and that the person responsible for the alienation was the father, the court was required to transfer custody to the other parent.
 If the court found that the degree of parental alienation attributable to the father was severe, all contact with the father of the child was required to be suspended, and the child was required to receive counseling.
 This provision was repealed by the Legislative Assembly of Mexico City in 2007 and again, after its reenactment, in 2017.

 Republic of Ireland

 Although Ireland does not have legislation on parental alienation, in 2020, for the first time in a child access case a judge described a parent's actions as "parental alienation".
 During 2019 to 2021 thirty of the thirty-one Irish councils have asked the government to recognise and address parental alienation.
 In 2021 the Irish Government included international parental alienation research and public consultation in its Justice Action Plan.

+Spain

+Article 11.3 of Spain's Organic Law, on the comprehensive protection of children and adolescents against violence, provides that public authorities must prevent consideration of theoretical approaches or criteria lacking scientific support that presume adult interference or manipulation, including parental alienation syndrome.
+The law also states that measures promoting positive parenting must not be used in parental conflict, separation, or divorce for other purposes, including imposing non-agreed joint custody, and must not be linked to scientifically unsupported concepts such as parental alienation syndrome.
+In May 2026, the Spanish Council of Ministers approved a draft reform of the law that would expressly prohibit the use of parental alienation syndrome and its reformulations in judicial and administrative proceedings.
+The proposal proposal requires further legislative approval before taking effect.